 One of the key targets is reducing energy loss.
 This has led to the change from ventilated roof spaces to ‘airtight’ (slow exchange of air) buildings.

 All low and zero-carbon build will have no capacity for bats (and other wildlife such as swifts) to enter roofspaces.
 Unless positive, proactive steps are taken, there is concern that future housing stock will hold no potential for bat roosts for several species.

 BCT has published a 2nd edition to the groundbreaking book, Biodiversity for Low and Zero Carbon Buildings: A Technical Guide for New Build, which brings together much-needed model designs and practical guidance for incorporating provision for biodiversity in low and zero carbon developments.
 The new edition includes beautiful 3D technical drawings, case studies and two new chapters on existing buildings and designing biodiversity for wider developments.

-There many products currently available that can be incorporated into new build to aid bat roosting potential or access to a potential roost spaces and links to these are below in the Bat Product List.
+There many products currently available that can be incorporated into new build to aid bat roosting potential or access to a potential roost spaces, such as bat bricks and bat boxes, both external and integrated designs.